BaritoneBeard/Gameboy_Emulator/README.md

 # Gameboy_Emulator
 GB Emulator, no sound, no windowing.

-Code Copyright by the assignment instructor, Michael Black, and my self, Nicholas Almeder.
+Code Copyright by the assignment instructor, Margaret Black, and my self, Nicholas Almeder.

 Compiled with QT-default5 libraries.